The Students’ Union manages over 60 societies which bring a diverse, dynamic and fun variety of student-led activities to the campus.

 The range of societies includes:

-- Christian Union – participate in weekly worship, pray with your peers, and hear and respond to readings from the Bible;
+- Christian Union – participate in weekly worship, pray with your peers, and engage with readings from the Bible;

-- Harry Potter – participate in events, activities and team competitions which indulge your love of Harry Potter, including an annual Yule Ball and big screen movie marathons;
+- Harry Potter – participate in activities, team competitions and big screen movie marathons;

 - LGBT+ Society – supporting students, promoting equality and raising awareness of LGBT+ issues alongside a busy social programme;

-- Medieval Re-Enactment – participate in unique combat sessions, make your own medieval kit, and re-create Anglo-Norman society in authentic re-enactments;
+- Medieval Re-Enactment – learn 12th century crafts and participate in unique combat sessions and re-enactments;

 - Murder Mystery – explore a web of lies and intrigue but keep your secrets safe in evenings of murder, mystery and mayhem;

-- Table Top Gaming – roll the dice and try a variety of non-computer based activities, from role play to board and card games;
+- Table Top Gaming – roll the dice and try a variety of activities, from role play to board and card games.

-If something you are interested in isn’t currently listed, you can set up a society of your own.
+If something you are interested in isn’t currently listed, you can start a society of your own!

 Sport and Leisure